anirchak/psd-lambda-functions/README.md

 2. Time Series Analysis
     - You can find this at Create Reports > Focus on - Time Series Analysis
     - We use this report to get the number of job postings on a monthly basis for each SSOC that we're tracking.
 These numbers give us a sense of the industry's demand for each occupation.

+### US BLS
+Also known as the United States Bureau of Labor Statistics, we are looking into the Occupation Employment and Wage Statistics section.
+We are examining the sectoral breakdown of Tech Employment by Occupation, with the following policy questions in mind:

+1. Demand/Vacancies for tech occupations with respect to US
+2. Which sectors have the highest employment of tech occupations

 ## Data Extraction + Preparation Pipeline
 This section outlines the existing + planned pipeline to automatically extract and prepare the above 2 data sources for visualization in Tableau.